DamianZaremba/cv/README.md

 # Diving experience

-Over the last four years, I have logged more than 300 dives across multiple countries ranging from beautiful tropical & sub-tropical destinations including Thailand, Mexico, Egypt & Tenerife, to the cooler northern climates, including Iceland, Germany & the Netherlands.
+Over the last four years, I have logged more than 500 dives across multiple countries ranging from beautiful tropical & sub-tropical destinations including Thailand, Mexico, Egypt & Tenerife, to the cooler northern climates, including Iceland, Germany & the Netherlands.

-The wide range of diving locations & opportunities has enabled me to advance my skills & knowledge, achieving many certifications along the way including Tec Rec & professional ratings.
+The wide range of diving locations & opportunities has enabled me to advance my skills & knowledge, achieving many certifications along the way including TecRec & professional ratings.

-After assisting with more than 150 students & personally certifying more than 30, one of the best rewards is watching others grow, achieve new things & have their own experiences.
+After assisting with more than 150 students & personally instructing more than 200, one of the best rewards is watching others grow, achieve new things & have their own experiences.

 With northern Europe offering cold water diving all year,